Statins: Possible noncardiovascular benefits

 - Howard Libman, MD

 Howard Libman, MD

 - Tufts University School of Medicine

 Lipid lowering, at least with statins, is beneficial in patients with dyslipidemias for both primary and secondary prevention of coronary heart disease.
-(See "Clinical trials of cholesterol lowering for primary prevention of coronary heart disease" and "Clinical trials of cholesterol lowering in patients with cardiovascular disease or diabetes".)
+(See "Management of low density lipoprotein cholesterol (LDL-C) in secondary prevention of cardiovascular disease".)

 In addition to cholesterol lowering and the primary and secondary prevention of cardiovascular disease, statin therapy may be associated with other benefits.
 Most of these other benefits have been found as associations in observational studies, rather than in randomized trials.
 As such, there is potential confounding and bias in that patients receiving better medical care, and those more adherent to medical therapy, may be more likely to be taking statins and also be at lower risk for certain noncardiovascular diseases.